randompenguin1/bookface/README.md

 I figured out how the "Frio" theme worked by looking at the code.
 I may not be 100% correct about it since I did not create the theme.
 If someone knows more and I'm wrong about any of this please correct this document at https://gitlab.com/randompenguin/bookface

 ## CHANGELOG:
+* Fixed transparent background on friends-in-common list on other people's profiles.

 1.7 (06 May 2025)
 * Fixed "New Message" button not being obvious [Issue #24]
 * Fixed Profile Pics and Cover Photos not working in old iOS browsers [Issue #26]